Find, compare and book certified driving instructors in Sydney on DriveBuddy.

 Official info: Transport for NSW

-Common questions about driving lessons in New South Wales.
+Common questions about driving lessons in Sydney.
 Can't find what you're looking for?
 Contact us.

 In NSW, each hour of professional driving instruction counts as 3 hours in your learner logbook, up to a maximum of 10 lessons (30 hours credit).
-This helps you reach your 120-hour requirement faster while learning from qualified instructors.
+This helps you reach your 120-hour requirement faster.